-Genovesa Island is a great place with lots of hidden secrets that are awaiting to be discovered.
+Genovesa Island is a great place with lots of hidden secrets that are waiting to be discovered.
 The Santa Cruz II Galapagos cruise spends an entire day at this island in order to take advantage of the many visiting sites in the area, not to mention a great birding experience on Genovesa Island that includes a large portion of our BIG15 group of iconic species.
 Guests can visit it on our Northern Islands Galapagos itinerary.

 The very first activity of the day consists of a medium-length dingy (also known as panga) ride that takes us from the Santa Cruz II’s anchor point to the landing spot known as Prince Phillip’s Steps.
 Along the way, the pangas travel beside the rocks and an amazing cliff that hides many living treasures.
 While here, it is possible to see red-beaked tropic birds flying in circles overhead, trying to avoid the frigate birds that are endlessly chasing after them.
 It is also possible to see Nazca and red-footed boobies flying alongside the cliff.